CFC-Servers/cfc_waiter/README.md

-# cfc_addon_waiter
+# cfc_waiter
 Tell me when!

 # Usage
 Very simple to use.
-Here's an example!
+It might be easier to show you:

 ```lua
 globalTestVariable = "this"